 On July 10 I had hip arthroscopy to repair a labral tear.
 We’re not sure what caused the torn labrum but it wasn’t an injury.
 More likely it happened due to the way my hips are built and wear and tear over time.
 After battling hip pain for two years, and physical therapy and injections not helping, surgery was the only way to hopefully get some relief.
 So, while before the surgery I only had pain sitting (a person does need to be able to sit, though, right? – especially when you have a sedentary occupation as I do as a writer), I knew that surgery would make the situation worse, hopefully in the short term only.
 The surgery means doing stuff to an already inflamed and upset joint.
 So, of course, after being fiddled with, that joint is going to be even more upset.
 Now I can’t do anything except lie down for any length of time, and even that hurts after a while because the human being is not made for lying down.
 My butt hurts, my neck hurts, the back of my head hurts.

-Thankfully, I have a friend who’s undergone many surgeries, most recently hip replacement, and she advised me to evaluate my recovery in terms of weeks.
+Thankfully, my friend Nancy, who’s undergone many surgeries, most recently hip replacement (and who also runs a nice writer’s blog), advised me to evaluate my recovery in terms of weeks.
 Taking that view, I am definitely doing better than I was last week or the week before.
 Currently, I have managed two days without the painkiller, which is great as the painkiller gave me a headache and made me befuddled.
 I could literally tell my synapses were firing at a lower speed!

 Anyway, such is my situation right now.
 It’s proving to be a test, a lesson in so many ways, some of which are: